 Creating content with Hyde is easy!
 Simply place source files in one of the source directories, and Hyde will automatically discover, parse, and compile them to static HTML.
 The directory and file extension of a source file will determine how HydePHP parses and compiles it.
 Please see the directory structure section for more information.

 You can scaffold blog post files using the

-php hyde make:post command with automatically creates the front matter based on your input selections.
+php hyde make:post command which automatically creates the front matter, based on your input selections.

 You can also scaffold pages with the